 Reference entry: The Baynet Online News and Entertainment

 Built in 1903

 Owner: Dave Butler

 Imagine a story of a boat built in 1903 that has cast a spell on each of her owners.
 She would be the WITCHCRAFT.
 She was designed by B.B.
 Crowninshield in 1902 for William Bowditch Rogers for use as a racing yacht on Lake Champlain.
 She was built at the famed George Lawley & Son Boat Yard in Boston in 1903.

-For 20 years Paul worked on Witchcraft in his spare time and spent money he made working on other people's dreams and delivering other people's yachts.
-Finally in 1992 she went back in the water.
-In 1994 she was under sail for the first time in 25 years and again on dry land in 1996 for more work.
-Out this time until 1999 she entered the water again to live close to where Paul found her in Pasadena.
+She was launched as Witchcraft II and enjoyed many owners (see Owners tab) prior to being left to rot away in Rock Creek in 1970.
+She was found by Paul Itzel who purchased her for $1200 and moved on to the boat to start what would be a 30-year restoration project.
+His friend, restoration partner, and master boatwright Clayton Rhuland helped Paul build a boat shed near Pasadena, MD out of the remains of houses damaged by hurricane Agnes.
+He also had the help of friends and family during her restoration.
+For 20 years Paul worked on Witchcraft in his spare time and spent money he made working on other people's boats.
+Finally, in 1992 she went back in the water.
+In 1994 she was under sail for the first time in 25 years and again on dry land in 1996 for more work until 1999 when she entered the water again close to where Paul found her in Pasadena, Maryland.